Late payment of commercial debts calculator

 - If your client is not a public body, and if you made a contract with it on or after 16 March 2013, it can ask you to agree to be paid later - after up to 60 days of clock-ticking.
 In fact it can ask you to agree to even later payment - but this must not be "grossly unfair".

-- If you agreed your contract on or after 16 March 2013, and if your actual costs in recovering the money are greater than the statutory minimim compensation, you can claim your total actual costs.
+- If you agreed your contract on or after 16 March 2013, and if your actual costs in recovering the date are greater than the statutory minimum compensation, you can claim your total actual costs.

 For clarity, we repeat: unless you explicitly agree otherwise, payment is still due 30 days after the clock starts ticking.